Alliedium/awesome-nexus/README.md

 #

-1) In your ~/.m2/ directory create a settings.xml file and fill it with the following data (in case if it already exists, override it's content):
+1) In your `$HOME/.m2/` directory create a `settings.xml` file and fill it with the following data (in case if it already exists, override it's content):

 ```
 <settings>